dmartincc/sensors/README.md

 ## First person ili-related mentions classifier

-This first folder contains a sample code in _python_ to train a NLP model with the purpose to train a First person ili-related mentions classifier.
+This first folder contains a sample code in _python_ to train a NLP model classifier with the purpose to detect First person ili-related mentions.

 We also provide a sample dataset of tweets (_sample_tweets.csv_) to run the code.